 - Make sure that any work done in your home on appliances, piping, or similar is done by a qualified professional rather than on a DIY basis.
 Cheaper is not always better!

 - If you notice a water or moisture leak or problem, shut off the water to that appliance or fixture, and try to absorb any standing water from the leak with a towel or towels.
-Use a fan to circulate lots of air to help promote fast drying of remaining water.
+Use a fan to circulate lots of air to help promote fast drying of the remaining water.
 Open windows in the home to increase airflow.
 Then seek out a qualified inspector for water damage and mold growth.

-Professional Inspection and Monitoring for Water Damage and Mold
+Leaky Appliances: Professional Inspection and Monitoring for Water Damage and Mold

-The best way to tell if you have water damage and mold growth in your home is to call on the services of a professional inspection service.
-In the greater LA area, the premiere home inspection company that offers these services is FunGuy Inspections.
+The best way to tell if you have water damage and mold growth in your home is to call on the services of professional inspection service.
+In the greater LA area, the premier home inspection company that offers these services is FunGuy Inspections.
 Mold, mildew, water damage, and even lead, and asbestos can all be detected by FunGuy Inspections, who can then provide remediation advice and information as well.
 FunGuy Inspections uses the latest technology and equipment, and has extremely well-trained expert team members, who will help ensure you know what’s going on in your home – even behind the walls and under floors – and can take appropriate action to fix the problem.
 For more information, visit https://funguyinspections.com/.